ModiAesha/User_API_Test/README.md

 # User_API_Test
-Create User APIs for Signup, Login, Forgot Password, Reset Password, and Profile Update using django rest framework and database Mysql, and integrate them with react.
+On master branch Create User APIs for Signup, Login, Forgot Password, Reset Password, and Profile Update using django rest framework and database Mysql, and integrate them with react.
 Backend (Django REST Framework)

 Create a new Django project and app: